Nevada Athletic Commission rules that marijuana possession and use will not disqualify fighters

 “I think being the gold standard with regard to combat sports — both MMA (Mixed Martial Arts) and boxing — being a world-class destination, and having our state show the leadership and the fortitude in light of some of the recent circumstances we've all seen on television, we should be always at the forefront of these issues,” Commission Chair Stephen Cloobeck said during a meeting in Las Vegas.

-The new changes mean drug tests that show more than 150 nanograms of marijuana metabolites per milliliter limit would not disqualify a fighter.
+The new changes mean drug tests that show more than the 150 nanograms of marijuana metabolites per milliliter limit would not disqualify a fighter.
 Still, athletes who show up noticeably intoxicated would still be barred from competition.

 The commission decided to continue performing drug tests, but the data collected will remain confidential to the commission.
 After a six-month period, the board will revisit the topic of data collection to determine whether it’s something members want to continue.